tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

 ## Common Error Response Example

-The following JSON shows sample error response for a request where the first item is invalid while the second item is successfully posted.
+The following JSON shows sample error response.
+The first item in the request was invalid while the second item was successfully posted.
 This response structure is the same for all operations except for [get](time-series-insights-reference-reference-data-api.md###get-reference-data-items).
-For *get*, on successful completion of an operation, the item itself will be returned.
+For *get*, on successful completion of an operation, the item itself is returned.

 ```json
 {